-Persons for VA supported programs Households containing a (Grant/Per Diem) must meet VA person with a preexisting blood eligibility criteria disorder, kidney, liver, heart or lung disease, diabetes, high blood pressure or any immunosuppressant illnesses Households containing a person aged 50 years of age or older Young adults under age 25 Households headed by young adults Households headed by persons with histories of foster care involvement Families with children Fleeing DV and DV is cause of recent homeless episode Households not in need of PSH At least one prior episode of homelessness (except unaccompanied youth) Emergency Shelter Households experiencing homelessness Households that have high who cannot be diverted and with no acuity based on standard other safe place to sleep assessment score Households who can be safely accommodated in shelter - not presenting danger to self or others A shelter may NOT require a negative COVID test as eligibility criteria to enter shelter.
-If a person is exhibiting COVID symptoms and cannot safely Q/I in the shelter program, that person should be supported to access testing and Q/I shelter as needed through established RIDOH protocol for homeless programs.
+Transitional Housing Not able to be diverted Young adults under age 25

+(Includes: Substance use Income below 30% AMI Individuals or families who meet HUD's Households headed by young adults

+treatment/ sobriety programs, VA Grant/Per Households headed by persons with histories of foster care involvement

+Diem, Family programs) Families with children

+Fleeing DV and DV is cause of recent homeless episode

+Households not in need of PSH

+At least one prior episode of homelessness (except unaccompanied youth)

-Non-congregate hotel Households experiencing homelessness 1 Unsheltered
+Emergency Shelter Households experiencing homelessness who Unsheltered households

-· Δ.

-winter and COVID who cannot be diverted and with no households identified
+cannot be diverted and with no other safe identified by an outreach

+place to sleep worker and/or CES lead

+Households who can be safely ,

+Households that have high

+acuity based on standard

+- assessment score

+test as eligibility criteria to enter shelter.
+If a

+person is exhibiting COVID symptoms and

+cannot safely Q/I in the shelter program, that

+person should be supported to access testing

+and Q/I shelter as needed through

+established RIDOH protocol for homeless

+programs.

+Non-congregate 1 5 Unsheltered households

-emergency shelter other safe place to sleep by an outreach worker
+hotel winter and cannot be diverted and with no other safe identified by an outreach

-program operated by RI and/or CES lead
+COVID emergency place to sleep worker and/or CES lead

+shelter program

-Coalition for the 2.
-Individuals who are
+operated by RI Individuals who are medically

-Homeless medically compromised

-and at high risk of
+Coalition for the compromised and at high risk

-COVID and medical

-complication if assisted
+Homeless of medical complication if

-in congregate shelter
+assisted in congregate shelter

-3. People who are in

-emergency shelter and

-have a housing subsidy

-but are pending

-location of a unit to

-resolve their

-homelessness.
+L